REEXPOSE VS REEFLEX PRO CAMERA VS REEHELD

-ReeXpose is uniquely focused on RAW long exposure photography, producing a single full 12-bit DNG file, for broader dynamic range, enhanced editing capabilities and best image quality.
+ReeXpose provides full manual controls and is uniquely focused on Bayer RAW long exposure photography, producing a single full 12-bit DNG file, for broader dynamic range, unparalleled editing capabilities and best image quality.
+Ideal for big prints and professional long exposure photography, strictly requiring editing in post-production.

-ReeXpose is mostly suited for experienced photographers looking to set the bar higher with their long exposure photography, being able to work on RAW files (DNG), which means higher dynamic range and enhanced editing capabilities necessarily requiring post-processing after the photo is captured.
+ReeXpose is mostly suited for experienced photographers and professionals looking to set the bar higher with their long exposure photography, being able to work on Bayer RAW files (DNG), with higher dynamic range for enhanced editing capabilities, necessarily requiring post-processing after the photo is captured.

 Due to a well-known internal bug of the iOS system, which is common across all third-party camera apps, one can at times experience a failure in having photos being saved when shooting in RAW and ProRAW formats.